kavia-common/Online-Examination-System-3411/README.md

     <add name="OnlineExamConnectionString" connectionString="Data Source=.\SQLEXPRESS;Initial Catalog=OnlineExamDB;Integrated Security=True" providerName="System.Data.SqlClient" />
   </connectionStrings>

+Notes:
-Note: Web.Debug.config and Web.Release.config are present for transform-based deployment.
-Ensure transforms are configured if you use publish profiles.
+- Web.Debug.config and Web.Release.config are provided for transform-based deployment.
+Adjust transforms if you create publish profiles.
+- In Web.config, compilation targets .NET Framework 4.8 while httpRuntime targetFramework is 4.5.2; this configuration is supported for the project as-is.

 4) Restore Packages
-- The project references Microsoft.CodeDom.Providers.DotNetCompilerPlatform and Microsoft.Net.Compilers via packages/ folder.
-- If needed, open the solution in Visual Studio and allow NuGet to restore packages.
+- Open the solution in Visual Studio and allow NuGet to restore packages as needed.
+- The repository includes Microsoft.CodeDom.Providers.DotNetCompilerPlatform and Microsoft.Net.Compilers under packages/.

 ## Setup and Configuration
 - Web.config:
-  - Ensure <compilation debug="true" targetFramework="4.8" />
+  - Confirm <compilation debug="true" targetFramework="4.8" />
-  - Ensure httpRuntime targetFramework is compatible (4.5.2 shown; compilation is 4.8).
+  - Confirm <httpRuntime targetFramework="4.5.2" />
   - Set connectionStrings as described above.
-- Bootstrap reference:
+- Bootstrap:
-  - CSS/bootstrap.css is included and referenced from pages.
-Update or replace as needed.
+  - CSS/bootstrap.css is bundled and referenced by pages.
+Replace or upgrade if desired.

-## Running the Application
+## How to Run
-- Visual Studio (IIS Express):
+- Run with Visual Studio (IIS Express):
   - Open Online-Examination-System-3411/OnlineExamSystem.sln
-  - Set OnlineExamSystem as the startup project (it is a Web Application)
+  - Set OnlineExamSystem as the startup project
-  - Press F5 to run with IIS Express; Visual Studio will bind to a local port
+  - Press F5 to launch with IIS Express; Visual Studio assigns a local port
-- IIS Deployment Notes:
+- Deploy to IIS:
   - Publish from Visual Studio using a publish profile
-  - Ensure application pool targets .NET Framework 4.x and that the site/application has required DB access
+  - Ensure the application pool targets .NET Framework 4.x
+  - Grant the site/application appropriate database access
-  - Configure connection strings via Web.config or Web.config transforms for Production
+  - Configure production connectionStrings in Web.config or via transforms
+- Port note:

-Note: The preview environment referenced in meta documentation uses port 3001; in local IIS Express, Visual Studio will auto-assign a port unless configured otherwise.
+  - Some meta documentation may reference port 3001 for previews.
+In local IIS Express, the port is auto-assigned unless you configure it.

-## Basic Usage
+## Basic Usage Examples
-- Login:
+- Student sign-up and login:
-  - Navigate to LoginPage.aspx and log in as Student or Teacher/Admin (create accounts via SignUpPage.aspx if needed)
+  - Navigate to SignUpPage.aspx to create an account, then log in via LoginPage.aspx
-- Start Exam:
+- Starting an exam:
-  - From Dashboard.aspx, click Start Exam to open StartExam.aspx
-  - Select course and exam type (MCQ or Theory) and begin
+  - From Dashboard.aspx choose Start Exam to open StartExam.aspx, select a course/exam type (MCQ or Theory), and begin
-- MCQ Navigation:
+- Taking an MCQ:
-  - MCQExam.aspx presents questions with options; submit answers within the timer
+  - Use MCQExam.aspx to select answers within the allotted time and submit
-- Theory Navigation:
+- Taking a Theory exam:
-  - TheoryExam.aspx allows entering free-text answers; submit within the timer
+  - Use TheoryExam.aspx to enter free-text responses within the timer and submit
+- Viewing results and leaderboards:
+  - Visit ExamResult.aspx for scores and Leaderboard.aspx for standings
-- Admin Create/Edit Exam:
+- Admin workflows:
-  - AdminPanel.aspx → SetExam.aspx to configure an exam
+  - AdminPanel.aspx → SetExam.aspx to create an exam
-  - EditExam.aspx → EditMCQ.aspx / EditTheory.aspx to modify existing questions
+  - EditExam.aspx → EditMCQ.aspx / EditTheory.aspx to modify questions
-  - Use MCQSet.aspx and TheorySet.aspx for creating question sets
+  - Use MCQSet.aspx and TheorySet.aspx to build question sets
-- Results and Leaderboard:
-  - ExamResult.aspx shows outcome; Leaderboard.aspx displays performance standings
-  - Admins can view AdminLeaderboard.aspx
+  - Manage theory evaluation queues via AdminCourseQueue.aspx/AdminQueue.aspx and review answers on ShowAns.aspx

 ## License
-- A LICENSE file exists in the repository.
-If the exact license terms need adjustment, consider MIT or another OSI license and update LICENSE accordingly.
-- If no final decision is made, treat current LICENSE as authoritative and update this README after confirmation.
+This project is licensed under the MIT License.
+See LICENSE for full text and attribution.

 ## Documentation Links
-- Inline code comments guidance: docs/InlineComments.md
-- C# XML doc comments standard: docs/DocstringsGuide.md
-- Project structure overview: docs/ProjectStructure.md
+Start with the documentation index:
+- docs/README.md

+Additional topic references:
+- docs/Architecture.md
-- Configuration & environment: docs/Configuration.md
+- docs/Configuration.md
-- UI pages and interfaces: docs/Interfaces.md
+- docs/Interfaces.md
+- docs/ProjectStructure.md
+- docs/InlineComments.md
+- docs/DocstringsGuide.md
-- Contributing & extension: docs/Contributing.md
+- docs/Contributing.md
-- Architecture & flows: docs/Architecture.md